silverstripe/silverstripe-activedirectory/docs/en/ldap_setup.md

 	    'networkTimeout': 10

 The `baseDn` option defines the initial scope of the directory where the connector can perform queries.
+This should be set to the root base DN, e.g. DC=mydomain,DC=local

 You can then set specific locations to search your directory.
 Note that these locations must be within the `baseDn` you have specified above: